 Behind those tantalizing Instagram photos of food is a chef who creates edible works of art on a daily basis.
 Become that chef with world-class culinary training in the Culinary Arts program.
-With exceptional instruction and plenty of hands-on opportunities, our Culinary Arts grads have a perfect record of landing that important first job.
+With exceptional instruction and plenty of hands-on opportunities, our Culinary Arts diploma graduates have a record of landing that important first job.

 Lethbridge College graduates are employed throughout Canada and abroad in a variety of culinary opportunities including fine restaurants, hotels, cruise ships, catering companies, flight kitchens, hospitals, care facilities, and convention centres.
 Opportunities also exist to own and operate your own restaurant or branch out into marketing and product development.